 Biographies of loved authors by Anne Wellman

 Anne Wellman has written four biographies of much loved female authors of the twentieth century: Anne Tyler, Monica Dickens, Betty MacDonald and a collective biography of six writers of the 1960s.
+Her latest work is a biography of nutrition pioneer Weston Price.

 A Life of Anne Tyler